 The following graduate supervision resources are available to support productive supervision relationships.

-- Graduate Supervision Handbook (6654 KB): This handbook outlines key resources, opportunities, and policies related to graduate education and supervision at Queen’s.
+- Graduate Supervision Handbook (20 MB): This handbook outlines key resources, opportunities, and policies related to graduate education and supervision at Queen’s.

 - Setting Expectations: A Resource Guidebook for Graduate Students and Supervisors (6.7 MB): This guide helps establish shared expectations and is a useful tool to use at the beginning of each academic year.
 Thematically organized, with sections offering questions and prompts to encourage discussion across foundational aspects of the supervisory relationship (communication, feedback, progression, publication, funding, etc.), the guide also contains a Goal Setting Plan and a Program Planning Guide.

 - Productive Supervisory Relationships: Making Assumptions Explicit (a one-page conversation guide) (962 KB): This 1-pager helps initiate conversations about key tasks and responsibilities for students and supervisors.

 - Navigating Graduate Student Concerns: A Resource Guide for Graduate Students (1.8 MB): This guide helps students navigate challenges they might encounter throughout their graduate education and provides tailored resources for each challenge.

 - Editor Listing for Graduate Students (439 KB): A listing of fee-based editors who can support graduate academic writing through editing services.

 - National Centre for Faculty Development and Diversity Website

 The National Center for Faculty Development and Diversity (NCFDD) provides on-demand, online access to mentoring, tools and support to help individuals grow and be successful in academia.